-Compare the 2022 Chevrolet Tahoe LT vs RST Trim Levels.
+Compare the LT vs. Tahoe RST Trims.
 What is the difference?

 Inside the cabin, the RST is equipped very similarly to the LT model.
 The RST does give buyers the option of going with black and red perforated leather upholstery.
 Standard and available driver assistance features are identical when comparing the LT and RST.

-Compare the 2022 Chevrolet Tahoe RST vs Z71.
+Tahoe RST vs. Tahoe Z71.
 What is the difference?

 Buyers have the option to increase the off-road abilities of the Z71 even more with exclusive packages.
 The Off-Road Capability package bundles magnetic ride control with an adaptive air suspension.
 It also has an electronic limited-slip differential.
 The other option is the Off-Road Performance package.
 Adding this will mean the Tahoe gets the larger engine bundled with a dual-exhaust system.

-Compare the 2022 Chevrolet Tahoe Z71 vs Premier Trim.
+Compare the Tahoe Z71 vs. Premier Trims.
 What is the difference?

 Like the Z71, the Premier sits on 20-inch wheels.
 Unlike the Z71, however, the Premier also has the option of going up to 22-inch ones instead.
 The Premier can also be outfitted with a variety of chrome exterior accents for the assist steps, mirror caps, and door handles.
 Other available exterior features for the Premier include power-retractable assist steps with LED lighting and the panoramic sunroof.

-Compare the 2022 Chevrolet Tahoe Premier vs High Country.
+Compare the Premier vs. Tahoe High Country Trims.
 What is the difference?

 The High Country has the HD surround-view camera system standard, as well as a head-up display that can reduce driver distraction.
 It also has a rear camera washer along with a rear camera mirror.
 That last feature uses the rearview camera to project a video feed to the rearview mirror.
 It gives drivers a wider and less obstructed view of what is going on behind them.
 Drivers can choose to turn this feature off if they are not a fan.
 Rear pedestrian alert rounds out the list of driver aids added by the High Country.